kfoxIsProgrammer/Sysc3110_Risk/README.md

 5. Updated our MapImport to work with a zip file containing a png(map image) and json(country info and adjacenies)
 6. Added sequence diagrams for Deploy, Attack, Fortify, save/load
 7. Moved a lot of model's responsibility to Controller.
 8. Added sounds but the files were too large.
-Dimitry has uploaded the resources.

 __Known issues:__